-- a.
-Summary of position

-- b.
-A copy of the budget

-- c.
-A description of any events done throughout the year

-- d.
-A detailing of strengths

 - e.
 A detailing of weaknesses

 - f.
 A detailing of ideas and recommendations

 - g.
 A yearly timeline

 - h.
 Any useful contact info

-- F.6 Service Manager Transitioning
+- G.6 Service Manager Transitioning

-F.6.1 The guidelines for Service Manager transitioning are outlined in Policy Manual η .B.
+- G.6.1 The guidelines for Service Manager transitioning are outlined in Policy Manual η .B.